 You can also solve your concerns about video voyeurism yourself.
 Just learn a little bit about where to look and what to look for.
 You can find an online, self-paced, video-based, spycam detection training course here.
 The course is entertaining and takes about an hour to complete.

-This group of tests is suitable for most situation.
+This group of tests is suitable for most situations.
 Your particular situation may require a slightly modified approach.
 Now that you understand the basic strategy for stopping eavesdropping snoops, you can come up with your own plan.

 Keep a written log of your tests, and the reactions they may create.
 Also, include in your notes observations which seem suspicious (people, vehicles, etc.).

 By conducting these spot-the-eavesdropping-snoop tests you accomplish several things…

 You determine if information loss is occurring.
 If so, you determined the cause of the loss; by electronic surveillance, or non-electronic means instead of by coincidence.